How high should I set my mower deck?

 Should I bag or mulch?

 Mulch!
 Turf grass clippings provide valuable nitrogen to your lawn (30% more) and keeps your lawn green.
 Turf grass clippings do not contribute to thatch accumulation.
+If your lawn is struggling with disease, bag your clippings during these times to minimize the spread of the pathogen.

 What do I do if there is a drought?

 Drought stress can occur any time of year if a lawn doesn’t get moisture for 1-2 weeks.
 Make sure your watering is effective and reaches the lawn’s roots, before drought stress sets in.
+Plan to aerate and overseed in the fall to recover from stress and turf loss.

 How do you know when your lawn needs water?